nicos1993/model_personalization/README.md

 # Determining passive joint moments and maximum isometric joint moments

 To calculate the passive and maximum isometric joint moments curves we followed the procedures described in the Supplementary Figure 3 caption of Rajagopal et al. (2016):
+> Hip flexion-extension moments were computed  with the knee fixed at 10deg flexion.
+Knee flexion-extension moments were computed with the hip fixed at 70deg of flexion.
+Ankle dorsiflexion-plantarflexion moments were computed with the knee fixed at 80deg flexion.
+In each case, unspecified joint angles were fixed at 0deg.

 # References
 1. Rajagopal, A., Dembia, C.L., DeMers, M.S., Delp, D.D., Hicks, J.L. & Delp, S.L.
 (2016).
 Full-body musculoskeletal model for muscle-driven simulation of human gait.
 IEEE Transactions on Biomedical Engineering, 63, 2068-2079.